 The Digital Promise Learner Variability resource provides teachers with classroom practices and strategies to amplify student learning.
-From Kindergarteners to Learners, they provide a series of strategies and resources to help support them in their learning based on a number of variables that affect how we learn.
+From Kindergarteners to Adult Learners, they provide a series of strategies and resources to help support them in their learning based on a number of variables that affect how we learn.
 Additionally, they give a series of strategies that are research-driven that demonstrate their effectiveness.
 They illustrate examples of how to incorporate these strategies within the classroom with videos, resources, and more.
 Please feel free to explore these strategies.
 You are likely doing many of them in your classroom!
 Below are a number of steps you can take to utilize the tool.

 Step 1.
 Click on the factors affecting adult learners.
 Then, click on one that you feel you want to learn more about and research strategies, lessons, and resources that you can possibly use in your classroom.